 The Life of Billy Yank: The Common Soldier of the Union by Bell Irvin Wiley.
 This is a companion volume to Johnny Reb (also worth reading) and provides a good description of the soldier’s day to day existence.
 (HR)

 Hardtack and Coffee, or the Unwritten Story of Army Life, by John D. Billings.
 This first-person account of Army life was first published in 1887, and provides a rich, humane, and often humorous description of everything from removal of nits and lice to the vagaries of the Army mule.
 The line drawings by C. W. Reed (many of which decorate this brochure) are priceless.
+(HR)

 Echoes of Glory: Arms & Equipment of the Union, by Time Life Books, provides an excellent photographic inventory or uniforms, weapons, and accoutrements; a good buy and a useful long-term reference.
+(HR)

-The Irish Brigade
+Books about the Irish Brigade

 Irish Green and Union Blue — the Civil War Letters of Peter Welsh.
 Welsh was Color Sergeant of the 28th Massachusetts.
 This volume contains his personal letters, annotated for context; good insights on Civil War life.
+(HR)

 The Irish Brigade.
 By Steven J. Wright.
 A part of the Combat History Series in periodical format sold at National Park Service book stores.